xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-android-test-case.md

    > **Note**
    >
-   > - The essential property property of an object is its locator strategy and value.
+   > - The essential property of an object is its locator strategy and value.
 The default locator is a unique value in detecting that object.
 Katalon Studio 7.6+ fully supports selector strategies supported by Appium except for Android Data Matcher ([Learn more](https://docs.katalon.com/katalon-studio/docs/locators_object_identification.html)).
    >
    >   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/Android/locator-strategy.png" width=55%>
    > - If you prefer another locator strategy, select your prefered one and generate a new locator > click **Highlight** to see if your newly updated locator can detect the target object on its screen correctly.